ClashTeak/simple_parkour_game/README.md

 # simple_parkour_game
-This is a simple parkour game project with python and pygame
+This is a simple platformer project made with python and pygame.
+## /!\ DISCONTINUED /!\